 Overview

-The Department of Transport and Main Roads (TMR) is progressing the Bruce Highway Western Alternative (BHWA) project – an early planning initiative to identify and protect a corridor for the future Moreton Motorway.
+The Queensland Government has protected more than 30km of corridor as part of the Bruce Highway Western Alternative (BHWA) project.
+This early planning work will help to identify and protect a corridor for the future Moreton Motorway.

 The future Moreton Motorway will extend between Elimbah and Bald Hills.
-It is a key long-term project to support forecast population growth, providing a new transport route to keep communities connected to homes, jobs, education, and essential services.
+It is a key long-term project to support forecast population growth and connect communities to homes, jobs, education, and essential services.

 The future motorway will improve the resilience of the existing transport network, reduce congestion on the Bruce Highway, and help maintain the Bruce Highway’s role as Queensland's primary long-distance travel and freight route.

 Staged construction of the future Moreton Motorway is not expected to commence for many years.
-Protecting the corridor early provides certainty for the community and industry, and ensures the land is available when needed.
+Protecting the corridor early helps ensure land is available when needed and provides long-term certainty for the community and industry.

 Learn more below: